 3) Learn and grow with peers from across the state.

 2) A voice at the Capitol representing children and public schools.

 1) Jumpstart your teaching career.

 To join the MNEA Student Program, contact your campus MNEA chapter or join online.
-Membership dues are as low as $17 per year.

 Financial and career resources